vibheksoni/MrChrome/README.md

 python chrome_bot.py
 ```

-The script will start a socket server and a Chrome browser instance.
-It will listen for incoming connections and send data to your Telegram chat.
+The script will start a Chrome browser instance.
+It will listen for interactions happening on the chrome browser and send data to your Telegram chat.

 ## FAQ